Oliver Stone: Family

 Stone has been married three times, first to Najwa Sarkis Stone, a United Nations protocol attache, on May 22, 1971.
 They divorced in 1977.
 He then married Elizabeth Burkit Cox, an assistant in film production, on June 7, 1981.
 They had two sons, Sean (b.
 1984, who took the middle name Ali upon conversion to Islam) and Michael Jack (b.
 1991).
 As a child, Sean acted in supporting roles in several of his father's films, and later worked for the Russia state media company RT America as a program host from 2015 to 2022.
 Oliver and Elizabeth divorced in 1993.
 Stone also has a daughter, Tara Chong Stone (b.
-1995) with his wife, Chong son Chong (Korean: 순중 정, alternately Westernized as Sun-jung Jung), whom he has been married to since 1996.
+1995) with his wife, Chong son Chong (Korean: 정순중, Westernized as Sun-jung Jung), to whom he has been married since 1996.
 He credits the success of that marriage to his wife being his opposite politically, culturally and spiritually (she is a Christian conservative Republican, originally from South Korea).
 All of Stone's children had cameos in his films, first as babies and continuing at various ages, though only Any Given Sunday features all three.
 Stone and his family live in Los Angeles and he holds dual U.S. and French citizenship.